-This blog will help you understand the different types of depression, how to recognise their symptoms, and when to seek professional help.
-You’ll also learn how homeopathy offers a gentle, effective alternative by treating both the emotional and physical roots of depression, safely and without side effects.
+This blog will help you understand the key symptoms of depression, how they may differ in men and women, and when to seek professional help. .
+You’ll also discover how homeopathy offers a safe and effective path to emotional recovery, and how Dr Batra’s® provides personalised care to help you heal naturally and holistically.

 We break depressive disorders into several types, based on origin, course, symptoms, and context